 If at any time during a pre-externship screening, random screening or reasonable cause screening, a student refuses to be tested, the student will be withdrawn from the program.
-If at any time the student's drug test is positive, or a negative dilute and has not been medically approved, the student will be withdrawn from the program.
+If a student has a negative dilute result, they will have to retest at their expense.
+This fee will be added to their student's account.
+If at any time the student's drug test is positive and has not been medically approved, the student will be withdrawn from the program.

 A criminal background check will need to be completed prior to externship.
 A conviction of, regardless of adjudication, a plea of guilty to; or a plea of nolo contendere to an offense constitutes a conviction for the program of Pharmacy Technician purposes.
+Students with convictions are encouraged to contact the Florida Board of Pharmacy to ensure that their background will not prevent them from earning a pharmacy Technician Registration.